 If you live in Maryland, there’s a pretty good chance there are a lot of singles in your area.
 The Old Line State ranks in the top 10 when it comes to number of people over the age of 18 who aren’t married, or in a serious relationship.
 That’s great news for people looking for their match.

 So, where are the best cities for singles in Maryland?
 We’ve got the answers here.

-These are the best cities for singles in Maryland.
+These are the best cities for singles in Maryland for 2019.
 Try not to jump in the car with a dozen roses:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you’re single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin’.

 The most boring place in Maryland?
-That would be Bowie.
+That would be Easton.

 How do you determine which city is best for singles in Maryland anyways?